Monishver11/monishver11.github.io/_posts/2024-12-25-gradient-descent.md

 ---

 The following theorems are often overlooked when learning about gradient descent.
-We'll dive into them in detail in the next blog, but for now, give them a quick read and continue.
+We'll dive into them in detail in a separate blog, but for now, give them a quick read and continue.

 #### **Theorem: Convergence of Gradient Descent with Fixed Step Size**

 Suppose $$f : \mathbb{R}^d \to \mathbb{R}$$ is convex and differentiable, and $$\nabla f$$ is Lipschitz continuous with constant $$L > 0$$ (i.e., $$f$$ is L-smooth).
 This means:

 $$
 \|\nabla f(x) - \nabla f(x')\| \leq L \|x - x'\|
 $$

 for any $$x, x' \in \mathbb{R}^d$$.

-#### Result
+**Result:**

 If gradient descent uses a fixed step size $$\eta \leq \frac{1}{L}$$, then:

 $$
 f(x^{(k)}) - f(x^*) \leq \frac{\|x^{(0)} - x^*\|^2}{2\eta k}
 $$